Talking to Your Generation: Do You Need a Financial Plan?

 Gen Zers and millennials indicate they most likely need advice, but are they asking for it?
 Not so much, with only around 30% of those generations seeking it out.
 However, if your parents work with a financial professional, you may be more likely to do so, say our consultants.

-“Many of our advice clients are 60 and older,” says Ryan.
+“Many of our advice clients are 60 and older,” says Jonathan.
 “But we do get some of their children as clients, too.
 Seeing their parents committed to investing and knowing I have a relationship with them makes building that trust easier.”

 A family connection may also be a good way to get started, as many millennials say they haven’t sought financial advice because they don’t know how to find an advisor that suits them.2